-Tina Plokarz (she/her) is a curator, public art consultant and art historian living and working in Philadelphia.
-Her experience in developing and implementing exhibitions, public art programs and conferences ranges from presentations of prints and drawings to large-scale, site-specific commissions of visual and performance art.
+Tina Plokarz (she/her) is a curator, public art consultant and art historian living and working in Berlin.
+Her experience ranges from developing and implementing cabinet displays and public conferences to large-scale public art commissions of visual and performance art.
 Her expertise also includes strategic planning for public art projects, cultivating partnerships, and raising funds, as well as writing essays and reviews for exhibition catalogues and magazines.

-She currently is the Director of Environmental Art at the Schuylkill Center for Environmental Education.
+She currently is Scientific Collaborator at 4A_Lab: Art Histories, Archaeologies, Anthropologies, Aesthetics in Berlin, a research group by the Kunsthistorisches Institut in Florenz – Max Planck Institute in collaboration with the Stiftung Preußischer Kulturbesitz.
+She recently was the Director of Environmental Art at the Schuylkill Center for Environmental Education in Philadelphia.
 She has previously held positions at a variety of international museums and non-profit organizations, including Independence Seaport Museum (Philadelphia), Philadelphia Contemporary (Philadelphia), KW Institute for Contemporary Art (Berlin), Villa Merkel (Esslingen) and the Max Planck Institute for the History of Science (Berlin).

-She also serves as advisor on the art committee at the Alliance for Watershed Education of the Delaware River.
-She received a double major in Art History and Theater Studies from the Free University Berlin (Germany) and was curatorial member at the art collective Vox Populi, Philadelphia.
+She received a double major in Art History and Theater Studies from the Free University Berlin and was curatorial member at the art collective Vox Populi, Philadelphia.